manvalls/hsm/README.md

 # http(s).Server Mapper

-`Hsm` is a class that maps HTTP requests to [path events](https://www.npmjs.com/package/path-event).
+`Hsm` is a subclass of [UrlRewriter](https://www.npmjs.com/package/path-event) that maps HTTP requests to [path events](https://www.npmjs.com/package/path-event).
 It extends the `PathEvent` class with several properties and methods.

 ## Sample usage: